Business Communication is Receiver-Centric

 In your studies, you may have learned about audience analysis.
 For instance, you may have described the demographics of the audience.
 How many women and men are there?
 What is the average age?
 You may have also considered the psychographics of the audience.
 What percentage of the audience is registered to vote in different political parties?
 Is the audience mostly favorable or mostly unfavorable to your position?
 The point here is that you likely described your audience in collective terms.

-What makes a receiver (whether an individual or a group) different from an audience is that a receiver can act upon your message.
-Acting upon a message is more involved than getting the audience to laugh, gasp, or applaud at your performance.
+What makes a receiver (whether an individual or a group) different from an audience is that a receiver can act on your message.
+Acting on a message is more involved than getting the audience to laugh, gasp, or applaud at your performance.
 In business, it is about getting someone to participate in a meeting, complete a task, make a decision, do repeat business with your company, or invest in your startup.

 By analyzing receivers instead of audiences, the focus of your attention shifts.
 That means the kind of analysis you need to do is not so much about the demographics or psychographics of the group but instead about the interdependent relationship you have with the receiver.
 In the next section, you will learn about some of the ways you can analyze your receiver.